6+1 top islands in Greece for Easter holidays

 3. Easter by the beach in Skiathos

-Spring in Skiathos means wandering in endless green landscapes, feeling intoxicated by the wildflower smells, and organizing hikes in the island’s over 25 trails, all in perfect condition.
-Especially, the “Magical Forest”, full of thousand-year-old plane trees, streams, waterfalls, and birds singing, looks its best around Easter!
+Spring in Skiathos means wandering in endless green landscapes, feeling intoxicated by the wildflower smells, and exploring the island’s hiking trails (over 25 of them), all in perfect condition.
+Especially, the “Magical Forest”, full of thousand-year-old plane trees, streams and waterfalls, looks its best around Easter!

 Visiting the large island of the Sporades in Easter can also mean that you have your first swim of the season, should the weather allow it!
 Some beach bars, such as the ones at the pine-filled Koukounaries and Banana beaches, might do their first season opening.